Everything you need to know about HAProxy log format | Sumo Logic

 "GET / HTTP/1.1"

-While the default and pre-configured log formats available in HAProxy can provide substantial insights, you might have noticed an absence of metrics and log elements related to activities supporting SSL encryption, headers, and the payload itself.
-While these elements can significantly increase the amount of data in the log, they can also help resolve problems.
+While the default and pre-configured HAProxy log formats provide substantial insights, they may lack critical metrics and log elements related to activities supporting SSL encryption, headers, and the payload itself.
+These elements can significantly increase the amount of data in the log and help resolve problems.

 If you want to use a customized log format, you can replace the option direction with a log-format directive, followed by a string indicating the contents and format of the desired log messages.
 If we were to replicate the HTTP log format described above, the directive would be as follows: